 New pay on demand apps are all the rage.
 However, given that it’s only a fairly recent development, you might be wondering what the benefits are.
 Luckily, Monzi’s here to explain.

-The first benefit is that a pay advance involves less commitment and lower costs than a small loan.
+The first benefit of accessing pay now is that it involves less commitment and lower costs than a small loan.
 These apps allow you to borrow a small amount of your earned wages which are then repaid with a fee on your next pay day.
 As a result, you don’t have to worry about on-going loan repayments.

 In addition to this, providers may not conduct credit checks and can potentially transfer your cash in minutes.
 Given this, there’s less time to wait, which can be a relief when a cash emergency has got you down.